cycleplatform/docs-portal/docs/getting-started/overview/technical-support.md

 # Getting Help
 There are many ways to get help, both for new users and those experienced with the platform.

-The fastest way to get help is through our [Slack](https://slack.cycle.io) channel.
-Here you can interact with our team directly and also with the community.
+The fastest way to get help is through this documentation along with our [YouTube](https://youtube.com/cycleplatform) channel.
+For direct interactions with the community and Cycle team members, our [Slack](https://slack.cycle.io) channel is available.
 If you'd really like to avoid Slack and want to use email, you can reach out to info@cycle.io and someone will get back to you promptly.

 While working through issues can be frustrating, our team loves giving a helping hand... however there are some things that can make it much easier for us to get you the solution you need quickly: